sulu/SuluHeadlessBundle/README.md

 ```

 If the content of a page that uses the `HeadlessWebsiteController` is requested without the `.json` suffix, the
 controller will render Twig template that is set as `view` of the template of the page.
+In this case, the data that would have been returned in case of a `.json` request is available in the twig
+template via a `headless` variable.
-This is similar to the
-default behavior of Sulu and **allows to start a javascript application** that utilizes the functionality of the
+This behaviour is compatible with the default Sulu `WebsiteController` and **allows to start a javascript application**
-SuluHeadlessBundle after the initial request of the user.
+that utilizes the functionality of the SuluHeadlessBundle after the initial request of the user.

-Be aware that the data that is passed to the Twig template
-by the `HeadlessWebsiteController` contains only scalar values and therefore **might differ from the data** that would
-be passed by the default Sulu `WebsiteController`.

 #### Resolve content data to scalar values via ContentTypeResolver